temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow delete: Deletes a Workflow Execution.

-The `temporal workflow delete` command is used to delete a specific [Workflow Execution](/concepts/what-is-a-workflow-execution)
+The `temporal workflow delete` command is used to delete a specific [Workflow Execution](/concepts/what-is-a-workflow-execution).
-(when WorkflowExecution.run_id is provided) or the latest [Workflow Execution](/concepts/what-is-a-workflow-execution) (when WorkflowExecution.run_id is not provided).
+This asynchronously deletes a workflow's [Event History](/concepts/what-is-an-event-history).
 If the [Workflow Execution](/concepts/what-is-a-workflow-execution) is Running, it will be terminated before deletion.

 ```